Ssdj3nt/LazyPaper/README.md

 1. Download the binary file, such as LazyPaper.
 2. Open a terminal in the directory where the binary file is located.
-3. Type ./LazyPaper and press Enter.
+3. Type ./LazyPaper.
 4. Drag and drop the wallpaper you want to set into the terminal window.

+Example:
+[ssdj3nt@archlinux ~]$ ./LazyPaper /home/ssdj3nt/Immagini/wallpaper.png